grafana/grafana/docs/sources/administration/set-up-for-high-availability.md

 ## User sessions

 Grafana uses auth token strategy with database by default.
 This means that a load balancer can send a user to any Grafana server without having to log in on each server.
-If you want to offload the login session data from the database, then you can configure [remote_cache]({{< relref "../administration/configuration.md" >}}#remote-cache).